 - The Innovation and Technology Payment (ITP) 2019/20 builds on the Innovation and Technology Tariff (ITT) and ITP 2018/19.
-It aims to support the NHS in adopting innovation by removing some of the financial or procurement barriers which can inhibit uptake at scale.
+It supports the NHS in adopting innovation by removing some of the financial or procurement barriers which can inhibit uptake at scale.

 - It is a competitive process designed to scale up adoption of innovations and technologies that have already proved their clinical effectiveness and are ready for nationwide spread.

-- The implementation of any agreed payment mechanism or procurement will be operational from April 2019.
+- The implementation of any agreed payment mechanism or procurement is operational from 1 April 2019.

-- Day-to-day support and reporting will be via NHS England’s Innovation and Research Unit.
+- Day-to-day support and reporting will be via NHS England’s Innovation, Research and Life Sciences Unit.

 The Innovation Technology Tariff of 2017/18 and the Innovation Technology Payment 2018/19 will continue to be supported during 2019/20.
 Details of these innovations can be found in the technical notes posted on this page during June 2019.